Lynphex/Personal-Projects/QS-Bro/README.md

 <details>
 <summary>🇬🇧 English – General Summary</summary>
-  Technical Production Tracking – AppSheet & Google Sheets Project This project was designed to digitize and automate the daily production tracking of technicians, integrating Google Sheets and AppSheet to provide a mobile-friendly interface, user-level security, and automatic monthly summaries.
+  Technical Production Tracking – AppSheet & Google Sheets Project

+  This project was designed to digitize and automate the daily production tracking of technicians, integrating Google Sheets and AppSheet to provide a mobile-friendly interface, user-level security, and automatic monthly summaries.

   📁 Repository Contents

   - README.md: This file, with a general summary of the project.
   - informe.md: A full technical report detailing the system’s structure, logic, challenges, and solutions.
+  - Datos Centralizados.xlsx: This spreadsheet contains the complete production database used by AppSheet, as well as individual templates for each technician.
+It includes a central sheet (Datos Centralizados) where all records are stored, and dynamic views for each employee showing daily metrics via QUERY formulas.
-  - capturas_app.md (optional): Visual showcase of the mobile app, with screenshots of the AppSheet interface.
+  - capturas_app.md: Visual showcase of the mobile app, with screenshots of the AppSheet interface.

   ⚙️ Tools and Technologies